pvhee/Drupal-Timeline/README.txt

 ---------------
 Version 2.x
 Maintained by Felix Delattre [1] with kindly support of Jeff Miccolis (Development Seed) [2].
-The included Fancy Theme is based on work of Shawn Kindling [3]
+The included Fancy Theme is based on work by Shawn Kindling [3]

 Version 1.x
 Originally created by David Donohue [4] and further developed by Arto Bendiken [5] and